alleyinteractive/wp-alleyvate/README.md

 WordPress core ["doesn't consider usernames or user IDs to be private or secure information"][1] and therefore allows users to be listed through some of its APIs.

 Our clients tend to not want information about the registered users on their sites to be discoverable; such lists can even disclose Alley's relationship with a client.

-### `disable_block_editor_rest_api_preload_paths`

-This feature enhances the stability and performance of the block edit screen by disabling the preloading of Synced Patterns (Reusable Blocks).
-Typically, preloading triggers `the_content` filter for each block, along with additional processing.
-This can lead to unexpected behavior and performance degradation, especially on sites with hundreds of synced patterns.
-Notably, an error in a single block can propagate issues across all block edit screens.
-Disabling preloading makes the system more resilient—less susceptible to cascading failures—thus improving overall admin stability.
-For technical details on how WP core implements preloading, refer to `wp-admin/edit-form-blocks.php.`

 ## About